callumkift/DataEngChallenge/README.md

 What one can look at in the future:
 * See how events occur on a per-app, per-area basis, etc.
 * Instead of clustering on a specific area, with no time dependency, add this dependency to see if the clusters are at specific times
-* Currently have static (in-space) clusters.
+* The code currently has static (in-space) clusters.
 The GeoHash library used allows one to specify the center of a cluster and the size of it.
 This can then be a moving window over space, and eventually space-time.
-* The IDFA is unique per device, so one can see where they move over time (as the 'event_time' and 'lat/lng' is given).
+* The IDFA is unique to each device, so one can see where they move over time (as the 'event_time' and 'lat/lng' is given).
 This can be used to predict where they might go next.

-All of the above lend themselves to knowing what is a popular action and when, and then also where the person could go next.
+All of the above show what is a popular action and when, and where the person could go next.
 This allows one to know what will be in-demand in certain areas at certain times.
-This could lead to 'surge-pricing' content, discounting content during quiet times and preempting the user's next location and what to show them.
+This could lead to 'surge-pricing' content, discounting content during quiet times, and preempting the user's next location and what to show them.

 Improvements in own code:
-* Do not need to calculate 'size' and 'center' of geohash for every event.
-This only needs to be done for unique hashes and could be done in a separate dataframe and joined back in.
+* For scaling: do not need to calculate 'size' and 'center' of geohash for every event.
+This only needs to be done for unique hashes and could be done in a separate dataframe (basically create a lookup table) and joined back in.
-* `GeoHasher.findClusters` could be generalised so that the `groupBy` columns are an input
+* `GeoHasher.findClusters` could be generalised so that the `groupBy` columns are an input.